alteryx/featuretools/docs/source/automated_feature_engineering/handling_time.rst

                           cutoff_time_in_index=True)
     fm

-We made 74 features for the three customers using only data whose time index was before December 1st 2014.
-When the cutoff times are changed, the row will be made as if we don't know anything after that point in time.
+We made 74 features for the three customers using only data whose time index was before the cutoff time.
+Since you can specify the prediction time for every row, you have a lot of control over which data will be used for a given row of your feature matrix.

 Making features from your labels
 -------------------------------------------------------
 The :func:`Flights <demo.load_flight>` entityset gives a more pressing example of why users need to specify the differences between different datetime columns.
-By paying attention to those time columns, we can make powerful features using historical delays.
+By paying attention to those time columns, we can make powerful features using historical delays without leaking labels.

 .. ipython:: python

-    import featuretools as ft
     es_flight = ft.demo.load_flight(nrows=100)
     es_flight